Luca-Umekubo/Product-Design/README.md

         - can go invisible and create a decoy in their place that goes into the aim animation.
     - character 3: agressor
         - ability to set ball on fire, leaving a temporary trail of flames on the ground wherever the ball is thrown that doesnt do damage but players cannot cross and will be knocked back from it, creating a way for the agressor to crowd/herd the enemy team. fire ball also does more knockback with an explosion doing splash knockback.
+    - character 4: speedster
+        - has the ability to slow down time for any balls headed towards them.
+The downside of this is that it also slows down the player so that if anyone else throws a ball at them, they are very slow to dodge.

 ## powerups